Engee documentation

 └ @ HTTP.Servers /root/.julia/packages/HTTP/Kxa7P/src/Servers.jl:461

-Once the points of interest are detected, we mark them in red by converting the greyscale images to RGB and assigning unit values to the first matrix measurement at the points of interest.
+After detecting the points of interest, we mark them in red by converting the grayscale images to RGB and assigning the unit values at the points of interest to the first dimension of the matrix.

 In [ ]: